Stephen Chinedu

-Stephen Chinedu (born 6 January 2000) is a Nigerian professional footballer who plays as a forward for Serbian SuperLiga club Radnički 1923.
+Stephen Chinedu (born 6 January 2000) is a Nigerian professional footballer who plays as a forward for Uzbekistan Super League club Pakhtakor, on loan from fellow Super League club Surkhon.
 Prior to signing with Radnički, Chinedu played football for Široki Brijeg, in Bosnia and Herzegovina.

+Career

+On 11 July 2026, Uzbekistan Super League club Pakhtakor announced the signing of Chinedu on loan for the remainder of the season from fellow Super League club Surkhon.